kenzo-tanaka/any_login_multiple/README.md

 # AnyLoginMultiple

 This gem is inspired by [any_login](https://github.com/igorkasyanchuk/any_login).
-This gem supports multiple model support.
+This gem supports multiple models.

 ## Installation